Why Period Activists Think The 'Drop Of Blood' Emoji Is A Huge Win

 Plan UK's petition garnered 54,600 signatures.
 And most of the supporters voted for the underwear with the blood droplets.
 But Unicode did not accept the design.

-When asked why they rejected Plan UK's original period design in 2017, Unicode did not answer the question directly but president and co-founder Mark Davis responded by email: "Emoji proposals are accepted based on the strength of the proposal alone and are not impacted by petitions and lobbying."
+When asked why they rejected Plan UK's original period design, Unicode did not answer the question directly but president and co-founder Mark Davis responded by email: "Emoji proposals are accepted based on the strength of the proposal alone and are not impacted by petitions and lobbying."

 Then in September 2018, Plan UK teamed up with NHS Blood and Transplant, the U.K. government's blood and organ donations service, and submitted a new proposal for a blood drop emoji.
 Unicode selected it as an official emoji in February.